GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

   Mass or number of moles of fluid present for each phase.

+- **Metric 1 (based on the fluid's ability to be trapped or not, regardless of its actual mobility)**
-- **Trapped phase mass (metric 1) [kg or mol]:**

-  For each phase, mass or number of moles that are immobile because they are trapped in the porous structure.
-See footnote [2]_ for metric details.
+  - **Trapped phase mass [kg or mol]:** For each phase, mass or number of moles that are immobile because they are trapped in the porous structure.

-- **Non-trapped phase mass (metric 1) [kg or mol]:**

-  For each phase, potentially mobile mass or number of moles (not trapped, but not necessarily in motion).
-See footnote [2]_ for metric details.
+  - **Non-trapped phase mass [kg or mol]:** For each phase, potentially mobile mass or number of moles (not trapped, but not necessarily in motion).

+- **Metric 2 (based on the effective mobility of the fluid in the system)**
-- **Immobile phase mass (metric 2) [kg or mol]:**

-  For each phase, mass or number of moles that do not move in the simulation (for example due to trapping, viscosity, or pressure thresholds).
-See footnote [3]_ for metric details.
+  - **Immobile phase mass [kg or mol]:** For each phase, mass or number of moles that do not move in the simulation (for example due to trapping, viscosity, or pressure thresholds).

-- **Mobile phase mass (metric 2) [kg or mol]:**

-  For each phase, mass or number of moles that is in motion or can move depending on simulation conditions.
-See footnote [3]_ for metric details.
+  - **Mobile phase mass [kg or mol]:** For each phase, mass or number of moles that is in motion or can move depending on simulation conditions.

 - **Component mass [kg or mol]:**